influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/alert_node.md

 ### Barrier

-Create a new Barrier node that emits a BarrierMessage periodically
+Create a new Barrier node that emits a BarrierMessage periodically.

-One BarrierMessage will be emitted every period duration
+One BarrierMessage will be emitted every period duration.

 ```js
 alert|barrier()